Food Combining Theory: Fact, or Fiction?

 6. Eliminate dairy products from your diet.

-They are not easily digested by humans, and they contain added hormones, antibiotics, steroids, and even pus and blood from the cow, in modern dairy production.
+Dairy isn’t easily digested by humans, and they contain added hormones, antibiotics, steroids, and even pus and blood from the cow, in modern dairy production.

 I hope these tips serve you well in evaluating whether to add a correct food combining diet to what you’re working on in improving your diet to live to 100 without a disease.